ceos-org/stac-collection-and-granule-discovery-best-practices/best-practices.md

 ### 3.3.3 Links and relations

-> **CEOS-STAC-REC-3340 - Root relation [Recommendation]**<a name="BP-3340"></a>
->
-> Implementations should not use the rel="root" relation in STAC collection and item encodings as the original catalog/collections may be referenced or included in a federated catalog with a different root.
->

 > **CEOS-STAC-REC-3350 - Reference to metadata [Recommendation]**<a name="BP-3350"></a>
 >
 > Implementations should use Link objects with rel="alternate" or rel=”via” for referencing detailed representation of the metadata for a collection or granule.
 (The “via” relation should be preferred to convey the authoritative resource or the source of the information from where the Collection/Item is made.)